Tropilaelaps mite Tropilaelaps spp. Delfinado & Baker (Arachnida: Mesostigmata: Laelapidae)

 Honey bees throughout the world are exposed to numerous pests, parasites, and pathogens.
 One such parasite is Tropilaelaps spp.
 Delfinado & Baker (Acari: Laelapidae).
-Tropilaelaps is an ectoparasitic mite that feeds on the hemolymph of developing honey bees.
+Tropilaelaps is an ectoparasitic mite that feeds on the fat bodies of developing honey bees.

 Four species of Tropilaelaps have been identified and characterized: Tropilaelaps clareae, Tropilaelaps koenigerum, Tropilaelaps mercedesae, and Tropilaelaps thaii.